Visit Lundy Island | Top Places To Visit In Devon 2024

 M S Oldenburg- Lundy Island

-Lundy lies off the coast of North Devon, where the Atlantic ocean meets the Bristol Channel with nothing between it and America, a granite outcrop, three miles long and half a mile wide.
-In the hubbub of the modern world it is a place apart, peaceful and unspoiled.
+Lundy is a granite outcrop which lies 18km off the coast of North Devon.
+It’s location is where the Atlantic ocean meets the Bristol Channel with nothing between it and America and at three miles long and half a mile wide it is a place apart, peaceful and unspoiled.

 In a place of wide spaces and big skies, without roads, cars or pollution, simply walking is a profound pleasure.
 Lundy has a milder climate than the mainland, with more sunshine and less rain.